 It’s not only about me, but we all need to ensure that every child grows at their pace and we must care to cultivate the genius within each one of them.

-When I repeatedly say that “Every child is a genius, I aim at each and every potential that a child might have within him or her.
-A child can be good at Math because he loves to work with numbers.
-That same child may not be good at English as that is not a native language at his place.
+When I repeatedly say that “Every child is a genius”, I aim at each and every potential that a child might have within him or her.
+A student can be good at Math because he loves to work with numbers.
+That same student may not be good at English as that is not a native language at his place.
 It doesn’t mean that we as educators need to keep pressurizing him to keep learning English, all we need to do is give him some time to grasp the language.
-We believe that every child is special.

-As an educator there can be a time where you come across students who are very fussy about learning and are hyperactive about all other activities like dancing, playing and making fun all the time, what you need to do at this time is help them to channelize their energy in the right direction.
+As an educator there can be a time when you come across students who are very fussy about learning and are hyperactive about all other activities like dancing, playing, and making fun all the time, what you need to do at this time is help them to channelize their energy in the right direction.